-L. There are thirty-two service stations currently in operation in the City of Rancho Cucamonga.
-The City has received applications for additional service stations to be constructed at the corner of 9th Street and Archibald Avenue and at the northeast corner of Arrow Route and Grove Avenue.
-The proposed service station at the corner of 9th Street and Archibald Avenue was approved by the Planning Commission, but has since been appealed to the City Council.
+L. The City has received applications for additional service stations to be constructed at the corner of 9th Street and Archibald Avenue and at the northeast corner of Arrow Route and Grove Avenue.
 An additional service station to be redeveloped and expanded two blocks north at the corner of Archibald Avenue and Arrow Route and another to be redeveloped at Foothill Boulevard and Red Hill Country Club Drive have previously been approved by the Planning Commission, but have not yet completed plan check and no building permits have been issued.
 These service station projects would be located within the southwest part of the City, an area with an already high concentration of service stations.
 Based on all of the foregoing impacts associated with the development of service stations, the City Council therefore finds there is a current and immediate threat to the public health, safety and welfare that is presented by pending applications for land use entitlements and building permits to develop new service stations and expand or remodel existing service stations within the City, and that a moratorium is necessary.